Decidability of the isomorphism and the factorization between minimal substitution subshifts: Introduction

-We extend the result of Salo and T\"orm\"a to the whole class of aperiodic minimal morphic subshifts.

 \begin{theo} Let $(X , S)$ and $(Y , S)$ be two subshifts generated by uniformly recurrent morphic sequences.
-Suppose $(Y,S)$ is aperiodic.
-Then, there exists a computable constant $R$ such that any factor map from $(X, S)$ to $(Y , S)$ is the composition of a power of the shift map $S$ with a factor map of radius less than $R$. \end{theo}
+Then there exists a computable constant $R$ such that every factor map from $(X, S)$ to $(Y , S)$ is the composition of a power of the shift map $S$ with a factor map of radius less than $R$. \end{theo}